theantichris/Simple-Plugin-Framework/README.md

 Create a directory in your project to hold all your view files.

-Use the View class' render() static function to display the view and send any data the view needs to know about.
+Use the View class' render() function to display the view and send any data the view needs to know about.

 render() must be echoed in order to work.